-Although rental property owners are entitled to raise the rent above the listed percentages, you must provide notice to the resident of their right to petition the rent increase and request a hearing.
-At the hearing, the "reasonableness" of the rent increase will be judged by a City appointed arbiter.
+Although rental property owners are entitled to raise the rent above the 5% maximum, an owner must provide notice to the resident of their right to petition the rent increase and request a hearing.
+At the hearing, the "reasonableness" of the rent increase will be judged by a city appointed arbiter.